-A dispute occurs when a customer initiates a chargeback with their bank or credit card issuer.
-This occurs when a customer reaches out to their bank directly to file a dispute claim.
+A dispute arises when a customer initiates a chargeback with their bank or credit card issuer.
+This occurs when a customer reaches out to their bank directly to lodge a formal dispute claim.

 What happens when a cardholder files a dispute on an invoice paid with TradeGecko Payments?

-When a customer files a dispute on an invoice paid using TradeGecko Payments, our Payments team is notified.
-At this point, our Success or Support team will reach out immediately to the primary account user on the account by phone and email, to let the TradeGecko merchant know that a dispute has occurred on one of their invoices and on which invoice the chargeback claim was made.
+A member from our Account Management team will reach out to the primary account user, to let the TradeGecko merchant understand the situation (i.e. a dispute has been lodged on one of their invoices and on which invoice the chargeback claim was made).

-At this point, the TradeGecko Customer Success team will file the evidence on behalf of the of the TradeGecko merchant to the cardholder’s bank
+The TradeGecko Customer Success team will prepare all documentation supporting your case on behalf of the TradeGecko merchant to the Credit Cardholder’s bank.

 What happens if the TradeGecko merchant does not agree with the dispute/chargeback filed by the customer?

-In the case where the chargeback or claim is not justified, the merchant will need to work with our Success Team to provide enough information showing that the chargeback isn’t justified.
+In this case, the merchant will need to work with our Success Team to provide enough information proving that the chargeback is not justified.

-To support the merchant’s case, the merchant needs to provide relevant evidence to resolve the dispute in his/her favour.
-What evidence to provide depends upon the type of dispute.
-While it’s not required that the merchant include every piece of information to submit as evidence, providing as much evidence as possible greatly improves the chances of overturning a dispute.
+The merchant needs to provide relevant evidence to resolve the dispute in his/her favor.
+The kind of evidence needed depends on the type of dispute.
+While it is not required that the merchant include every piece of information to have a strong case, providing as much relevant evidence (e.g. email communication with the buyer, shipping confirmation PDF) as possible greatly improves the chances of overturning a dispute.

-The Success Team will file the evidence on behalf of the TradeGecko merchant to the cardholder’s bank.
+Our Customer Success team will file the evidence on behalf of the TradeGecko merchant to the credit cardholder’s bank.

 What information do I need to provide to dispute the chargeback claim?

-Listed below is the following documentation our Success team will need in order to submit to dispute the chargeback claim from the customer:
+Here is a list of the documentation our Success team will require the merchants’ to submit in order to dispute the chargeback claim from the customer:

-- Written letter from your customer outlining that they are withdrawing the dispute from their bank/credit card provider (if possible)
+- A written letter from your customer outlining that they are withdrawing the dispute from their bank/credit card provider (If possible)